Liar, Liar (novel series)

 Liar, Liar (ライアー・ライアー, Raiā Raiā) is a Japanese romantic comedy light novel series written by Haruki Kuō and illustrated by konomi.
-Media Factory has published the series since April 2019 under their MF Bunko J imprint.
+Media Factory has published fifteen volumes from April 2019 to November 2023 under their MF Bunko J imprint.
 A manga adaptation with art by Funa Yukina has been serialized in Media Factory's seinen manga magazine Monthly Comic Alive since August 2019.
-An anime television series adaptation by Geek Toys is set to premiere in July 2023.
+An anime television series adaptation by Geek Toys aired from July to September 2023.

+Plot

+At Academy Island, everything is settled through "Games" waged for a certain number of stars, with the strongest student being granted the ranking of Seven Stars.
+Hiroto Shinohara, a transfer student, unexpectedly beats the strongest empress, Sarasa Saionji, and becomes the pseudo-strongest in the school, letting to the shocking discovery of the true identity of Sarasa.
+As the mind game of lies and bluffs begins, also lies a darker past that has been awaiting both Hiroto and the fake Sarasa.